Explore Courses

 ACT Exam Sections and Scoring

-Reporting categories: Production of Writing (29-32%), knowledge of the language (13-19%), and conventions of standard English (51-56%)
+English 75 Production of Writing (29-32%), Knowledge of the Language (13-19%), Conventions of Standard English (51-56%)

-Scoring of the writing test
+Scoring of the Writing Test

-The scoring process of the writing section is more complicated.
+The scoring process for the writing section is more complicated.
 Anyone who takes up the ACT plus writing exam, including the essay that needs to be written, will be re-evaluated by two different readers.

 These two readers will score the essay on a scale of 1 to 6 based on four areas where cogency holds the most significant importance.
 Candidates will be assessed on the skill to stitch lines of reasoning together into a coherent and compelling essay.